AgentOS

 skills/ SkillRegistry, SkillLoader — prompt modules with eligibility filtering

-channels/ IChannelAdapter, ChannelRouter — 28+ platform adapters
+channels/ IChannelAdapter, ChannelRouter — 37 platform adapters across chat, telephony, and social posting

 rag/ IRetrievalAugmentor, EmbeddingManager, vector stores, re-ranking strategies